 Busy intersections and railway stations are favorite targets of campaigners, where they stop and deliver speeches at an offensive volume.

 Apparently the actions of the rash Brit have been receiving considerable sympathetic feedback from Japanese.
 If only they would deliver it the same way the street politicians do: out loud to their faces.
+Yet, the typical Japanese response is a resigned shouganai: "What can you do about it?"

 Like this blog?
 Sign up for the JapanVisitor newsletter